-All Authorised Financial Advisers (AFAs) must abide by the Code of Professional Conduct.
-The Code says that before providing a financial adviser service an AFA must have the competence, knowledge and skills to provide that service.
-AFA applicants must also show that they meet the required levels of competence when they apply.
+All AFAs must abide by the Code of Professional Conduct.
+The Code requires a financial adviser to acquire the competence, knowledge and skills to provide the relevant service.
+AFA applicants must show that they meet the required levels of competence when they apply.

-These Unit Standard Sets are registered with the New Zealand Qualifications Authority (NZQA) on the National Qualifications Framework, providing a nationally recognised, measurable standard across the financial adviser sector.
+These components are registered with the New Zealand Qualifications Authority (NZQA) on the National Qualifications Framework providing a nationally recognised and measurable standard across the financial adviser sector.

 We will check that advisers applying for authorisation meet the required competence requirements that are relevant to the financial adviser services they wish to provide.

 For more information see the Code of Professional Conduct for Authorised Financial Advisers and the AFA Authorisation Guide.